-In Proposition \ref{coequaliser out of discrete category} we show that if $\E$ is a category with pullbacks and pullback stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE \to \mathbf{Gph}(\E)$ has left adjoint, then coequalisers of parallel pairs of internal functors out of discrete categories exist in $\CatE$.
+In Proposition \ref{coequaliser out of discrete category} we show that if $\E$ is a category with pullbacks and pullback-stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE \to \mathbf{Gph}(\E)$ has a left adjoint, then coequalisers of parallel pairs of internal functors out of discrete categories exist in $\CatE$.

 \item Next, form the coequaliser $P: \D \to \C$ of the parallel pair of internal functors $KF$ and $KG$.